What is FAEIS?

 - The United States Department of Agriculture in responding to congressional inquires to support higher education and related USDA grants.

 - Higher education administrators for recruiting and bench-marking students, institutional planning, and regional and national comparisons.

 - University faculty and researchers for analytical presentations.

 - Industry professionals to judge the pipeline of students in specific fields.

 FAEIS Regions Map

 Below is a map of FAEIS defined regions: Northeast, North Central, West, and South.
-Also included in the map are 1862, 1890, 1994, and NARRU institutions.
-Click on the “layer” button on the far left of the menu to choose what you see.
+Included on the map are Land-Grant Institutions (1862, 1890, 1994) and Non-Land-Grant Agricultural and Natural Resources Universities (NARRU) institutions.
+Click on the “layer” button on the top left corner of the menu to choose what you see.